AroraCromwell/reception/README.md

 Rest based node application for cromwell reception  android application.

+This service is running as Rest service for cromwell reception android OS based application and is storing data using postgressql.

+It is running cronjob at 19:00,20:00 pm everyday to signout all the users by default , clearing the pdf data and clearing the app_status table data also, because its futial data.

 ## Config

 The config is managed by environment variables to enable simple deployments (read about